MXNetEdge/mxnet-infrastructure/mxnet-bot/LabelBotFullFunctionality/README.md

 * Specify this domain name (and the specific endpoint where your function points to in the API Gateway Console)

 ***Note:*** Verify that ACM certificate is created in us-east-1 (for edge apis) and is present and matches the certificate in the certificate section of API Gateway (Custom Domain Names)

+When wanting to update the stack using serverless deploy after initial launch, comment out in serverless.yml file the section regarding customDomain and plugins.